garthmortensen/BetterCryptoBureau/03_Elaboration/README.md

 View -> User: What specific blockchain info do you want to contribute?
 User -> Controller: This project runs on the Ethereum blockchain.
 Controller -> Model: Store this user provided information.
-Controller -> Calculator: Give the user 10 XP points for contributing info about blockchain.
+Controller -> Model: Give the user 10 XP points for contributing info about blockchain.
 Controller -> View: Tell the user we have saved the info and awarded them 10 XP.
 View -> User: We have saved the info and awarded you 10 XP.
 @enduml